madetech/blog/posts/the_building_blocks_of_reliable_software.md

   These are considered dependable because they are not affected by the outside world beyond what they are given as arguments.

-  In this setup I propose having atleast a pair objects for accomplishing tasks.
+  In this setup I propose having at least a pair of objects for accomplishing tasks.
-  One which deals with stateful things and the other operates only on it's arguments.
+  One which deals with stateful things and the other operates only on its arguments.

   I will call non-stateful object a Value Object.
 The stateful object is a Service Object.

   The value object exists solely to represent the data needed by the stateful object.
-It acts as a filter which transforms the shape of the data.
+It acts as a filter that transforms the shape of the data.
   In a perfect world your data would conform to your program exactly, meaning that you have to write almost no code to utilise it.
   This is rarely the case though.

-  Stateful objects coordinate actions like writing to a database, sending emails, uploading csv's and all those other volatile things which are undependable might fail.
+  Stateful objects coordinate actions like writing to a database, sending emails, uploading CSVs and all those other volatile things that are undependable might fail.
 We need to separate the dependable from the potentially volatile, and the likely to change from the more static code.

   One could argue that the stateless object may change more frequently due to changing requirements, where the stateful object is less likely to.

   In other words, if you were sending an email, the means by which you do this is less likely to change than the data contained within the email over a period of time.

-## Single public method and it's anatomy
+## Single public method and its anatomy
   Apart from the constructor, there should be only one public method that you can call.
   This method is special and should be comprised of only methods that you have defined.